deepjavalibrary/djl/example/CLASSIFY.md

 ### Prepare test image files

 Two test images can be found in project test resource folder: src/test/resources.
-You can also download cat's image from internet.
+You can also download an image of a cat from internet.

-You can run the example either using Intellij or via command line.
+You can run the example using either Intellij or via command line.
 ### IntelliJ

 1. Open `ClassifyExample.java`